erg-lang/erg/doc/zh_CN/dev_guide/terms.md

 ### Override

-Overriding superclass methods in subclasses.
+Overriding superclass 方法 in subclasses.
 In Erg you have to add `Override` decorator when overriding.

 ### [No overloading](../syntax/type/overloading.md)